solarkennedy/sensu-training/intermediate/lectures/Handlers, Filters, and Subdued Checks/README.md

 Sensu pretty much will just ignore this extra data, it is not a syntax error.

 Now our filter kinda makes more sense.
-It filters out anything with `environment: production` in the client section of the event data.
+The filter will make it see only those events with `environment: production` in the client section of the event data.

-Well we just made our local client have this production attribute, let's apply this filter and see if we can filter it out.
+Well we just made our local client have this environment attribute, let's apply this filter and see if we can filter it out anything non-production:

 ```
 {